digitalroute/udp-example-streams/streams/botbot-ai-assist/README.md

 ### Botbot AI assist

-##### Intermediate
+##### Advanced

 ##### Usage metering extension

-Botbot AI assist shows how a SaaS company can easily implement usage-based pricing by using DigitalRoute's usage metering.
-In this example, Botbot has an offering (AI assist) to charge their customer based on number of cases resolved by their AI chatbot.
+Botbot AI assist shows how a SaaS company can implement usage-based pricing by using DigitalRoute’s usage metering.
+In this example, Botbot charges customers based on the number and type of AI chatbot requests, allowing for flexible billing that adapts to customer usage patterns.